-A Meeting With Dr. Luis Navarro
+A Meeting with Dr. Luis Navarro

 "This is the only thing I do in life so I better do it well," said Dr. Navarro with a good-natured laugh when I met him in his office.
-In fact, Navarro has been treating veins in the legs, hands and face for more than 30 years and is the co-creator of the endovenous laser treatment, a method that allows doctors to use lasers to remove bulging varicose veins without cutting into the body.
+In fact, Navarro has been treating veins in the legs, hands, and face for more than 30 years and is the co-creator of the endovenous laser treatment, a method that allows doctors to use lasers to remove bulging varicose veins without cutting into the body.
 In the past, doctors stripped the offending veins, first putting patients under general anesthesia, then making cuts at the groin and the ankle and pulling out the offending veins.
 It was a grisly surgery my mother never wanted, so she put up with the pain and discomfort of her varicose veins.

-The Consultation at The Vein Treatment Center
+The Consultation at the Vein Treatment Center

 For the consultation, I changed into a gown and the assistant did a venous Doppler test on my legs in the front and the back at the two "junctions" where blood flows into the main veins and arteries of the legs.
 "Defective valves actually sound different," said Navarro.
-My veins, it turns out, are actually in good working order.
+My veins, it turned out, are actually in good working order.

 The Sclerotherapy Procedure

 The entire procedure lasted about 15 minutes.
-While I laid on my side and then on my back, Navarro injected saline all along the offending veins and at their sources.
+While I laid on my side and then on my back, Dr. Navarro injected saline all along the offending veins and at their sources.

-I took a couple Tylenol at least an hour before the procedure to help cut down the sting from the needle but I was surprised to find the 50 or so injections were less painful than laser hair removal.
+I took a couple of Tylenol at least an hour before the procedure to help cut down the sting from the needle but I was surprised to find the 50 or so injections were less painful than laser hair removal.
 Many injections didn't hurt at all, but some really stung.
 After the injections, I experienced a bit of itchiness, which was the saline working its way through the veins.
-But the itching lasted only a few minutes.
+Fortunately, the itching lasted only a few minutes.

 The doctor moved around a lot from side to side and on my stomach so he could work on every blemish.
-When he finished, a nurse applied ointment to the areas (which looked like mosquito bites,) topped each injection site with a cotton ball, then wrapped my legs tightly with an Ace bandage.
+When he finished, a nurse applied ointment to the areas (which looked like mosquito bites), topped each injection site with a cotton ball, then wrapped my legs tightly with an Ace bandage.
 I left my appointment pleased with the convenience and pain level of the actual procedure.
-I was instructed to purchase support hose at a local pharmacy, to sleep in them that night, as well as to wear them for two full days after the appointment.
+I was instructed to purchase support hose at a local pharmacy, to sleep in them that night and wear them for two full days after the appointment.
 The support hose not only reduce swelling but keep the solution in the veins.
 Wearing them to bed the first night was admittedly unpleasant.
 I had to take a sleeping pill to sleep, and it was still a fitful night.

 Each follow-up treatment was the same: Dr. Navarro studied my legs, complimented how well they were healing, and got to work injecting any veins that were still clinging to life.
 I was covered in ointment and cotton balls, wrapped in the bandages and sent home to the support hose.
 As the days progressed, I saw amazing results.
 The blue veins on my left leg disappeared almost immediately.
-The veins on my right leg took a few treatments, but also disappeared.
+The veins on my right leg took a few treatments but also disappeared.
 On the final visit, Navarro popped the spots on my legs that were caused by trapped blood.
 This was actually a little painful because he poked the dots with a sterile needle and then squeezed out the blood.